 Redemption – Renewing

-We will now discuss Adams views on “liberalism.”
-He states that liberalism rises from our God-given source of freedom, our life breath which creates, nourishes and sustains our creativity and connection to others in the world (EJLA 61).
-Liberalism looks at the every changing world and welcomes feedback as steps of transformation to God’s wholeness and mutuality (EJLA 149).
+We will now discuss Adams’s views on “liberalism.”
+He states that liberalism rises from our God-given source of freedom, our life breath which creates, nourishes, and sustains our creativity and connection to others in the world (EJLA 61).
+Liberalism looks at the ever-changing world and welcomes feedback as steps of transformation to God’s wholeness and mutuality (EJLA 149).
 Liberalism upholds personal freedom for all people (EJLA 150).
 Liberalism requires one to love their neighbor through social action to establish freedom for all (EJLA 150).
 It is based on a collective response aimed at human groups of power who suppress or deny others of their God-given freedoms (EJLA 58).

 Adams states that Christian liberalism sees Jesus as being that living expression of God’s power which is active through love and repentance in the world (EJLA 49).
 Liberalism speaks out to restore freedom for all of creation, using historical understanding, for transformative social action (TL xxvii-xxviii).
 Adams sees that the tendency for liberalism toward naïve optimism must be transformed by using history which shows both good and evil in the world (TL 65).
 Sometimes, the world takes one step back as it is trying to move a step forward (TL 65).

 Adams states that “power is the capacity to influence or be influenced” (TL 128).
 Power can be accessed by looking at the goals it strives for and the influence used to achieve these goals (TL 162).
 The use of authentic power, exercised by individuals and groups of individuals, benefits the whole community by influencing others to take action for the betterment of creation (TL 125, 162).
 Adams sees that divine power is good and at the source of creation (EJLA 209).
-Divine power can be seen from historical events, which tells of God’s law, judgment and freedom, that provides us hope for a better tomorrow (EJLA 211-210).
+Divine power can be seen in historical events, which tell of God’s law, judgment, and freedom, that provide us hope for a better tomorrow (EJLA 211-210).
 Divine power requires human responsibility to use our God-given freedom to love and care for God’s creation (EJLA 212).
-Divine power influences justice, compassion and wisdom throughout history and in our lives (EJLA 213).
+Divine power influences justice, compassion, and wisdom throughout history and in our lives (EJLA 213).

-All committee members were encouraged to become active in another community voluntary association which had a focus on the same or similar social issue.
-For example, if one of the church committees focus was clean air, then the committee members would find another voluntary association which was concerned about clean air.
+All committee members were encouraged to become active in another community voluntary association that had a focus on the same or similar social issue.
+For example, if one of the church committee’s focuses was clean air, then the committee members would find another voluntary association that was concerned about clean air.

-At the church’s committee meetings, members would report back what they had learned through their involvement at the outside voluntary association.
+At the church’s committee meetings, members would report back on what they had learned through their involvement at the outside voluntary association.
 Each special church committee would write up a report which included the committee’s group decision for social action.
 The minister would then preach each week about one of the committee’s issues using the findings in their report.
-After all sermons were preached, a congregational “Town Hall Meeting” was held for the purpose of discussion and debate.
-This led to a congregational decision, based on consensus, for what social actions they would pursue (AEF 330-331).
+After all, sermons were preached, and a congregational “Town Hall Meeting” was held for the purpose of discussion and debate.
+This led to a congregational decision, based on consensus, on what social actions they would pursue (AEF 330-331).

 Freedom to breathe, from a James Luther Adams perspective, gives us hope.
-His key words and ideas such as voluntarism, voluntary association, covenant, liberalism, freedom, prophetic faith, power, and “metanoia” are integral as we collectively adapt to our self-inflicting freedom to breathe.
-Adams has given us a process to encourage criticism, through voluntary association’s discussion and debate, to continually bring transformation for greater unity and mutuality in our every changing world.
+His keywords and ideas such as voluntarism, voluntary association, covenant, liberalism, freedom, prophetic faith, power, and “metanoia” are integral as we collectively adapt to our self-inflicting freedom to breathe.
+Adams has given us a process to encourage criticism, through voluntary association discussion and debate, to continually bring transformation for greater unity and mutuality in our ever changing world.

-EJLA: The Esstential James Luther Adams, edited and introduced b Grorge Kimmich Beach, (Skinner House Books, Boston, 1998), various pages.
+EJLA: The Essential James Luther Adams, edited and introduced b Grorge Kimmich Beach, (Skinner House Books, Boston, 1998), various pages.

 TL: Beach, George K. Transforming Liberalism: The Theology of James Luther Adams.
 (Skinner House Books, Boston, MA, 2004), various.